allmaps/allmaps/packages/project/README.md

 ### Transforming to a different projection

 Since `projection` is a *transform* option, it can be set on every transform method call.
 This allows us to change the requested projection from the one specified during a projected transformer creation to *any* projection.
-Thus, we don't need to create a projected transformer for every projection of interest: we can reuse a transformer and it's toGeo and/or toResource transformations (who's computation can be expensive when there are many GCPs).
+Thus, we don't need to create a projected transformer for every projection of interest: we can reuse a transformer and its toGeo and/or toResource transformations (who's computation can be expensive when there are many GCPs).

 We can request the result of a 'toGeo' transform using the projected transformer above as follows: